entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 50\.
 Slender proximal segment of pectoral fin (length/width ratio greater than 4): (0) absent; (1) present.

-> Luksevics (2001), Character 10; Luo et al. (2023), Character 50.
+> Luo et al. (2023), Character 50.

-> In the definition of ‘Character 50’ in Luo et al. (2023), the slender proximal segment of pectoral fin is defined by ‘length/width ratio greater than 7’.
-Here, we modified this definition as ‘length/width ratio greater than 4 in mature individuals’.
-This is because this feature (length/width ratio in proximal segment of pectoral fin) is demonstrably variable based on the individual size of a single species, but in the fully mature one, we consider it as a stable proportion.
-The proportion of 4 is referred from Stensiö (1948, p.
-151) which states that ‘in most species, it is 4-3.3 times as long as broad in fully mature individuals, but in several species, it is of a longer and slenderer shape’.
+> - This character was formulated by Luo et al. (2023), in which the slender proximal segment of pectoral appendage was defined as ‘length/width ratio greater than 7’.
+Here, we modified the definition of the slender proximal segment as ‘length/width ratio greater than 4.0 in mature individuals’.
+This is because this feature (length/width ratio of proximal segment of pectoral appendage) is demonstrably variable based on the individual size of a single species, but in the fully mature one, we consider it as a stable proportion.
+The proportion of 4.0 is referred from Stensiö (1948, p.
+151), who stated that ‘in most species, it is 4-3.3 times as long as broad in fully mature individuals, but in several species, it is of a longer and slenderer shape’.
 For those species erected based on only young individuals or species that cannot be determined as mature ones, we scored their character state as “?” in the data matrix.

 51\.
 Mesial marginal plates 1 and 2, and ventral central plates 1 and 2, all contact in one point: (0) absent; (1) present.

-> Young (1988), Character h; Luksevics (2001), Character 3; Luo et al. (2023), Character 51.
+> Young (1988), Character h; Lukševičs (2001), Character 3; Luo et al. (2023), Character 51.

 52\.
 Contact of ventral central plate 1, ventral central plate 2, mesial marginal plate 1, mesial marginal plate 2 in pectoral fin: (0) mesial marginal plate 1 + ventral central plate 2 separate ventral central plate 1 from mesial marginal plate 2; (1) ventral central plate 1 and mesial marginal plate 2 in contact.